 Because the RBML materials are rare, unique, and usually irreplaceable, they are subject to a higher level of security than other library materials.
 RBML collections do not circulate and can only be accessed in our Reading Rooms.
 Researchers are required to register their own Special Collections Research Account to request to see any materials in the RBML Reading Room.
-On your first visit, you will need validate your account in-person with government issued photo identification or Columbia ID.
-You will be asked for a current address, telephone number, and other contact information.
+You will need to provide a current address, email, telephone number, and other contact information.
+Upon your first visit, you will need validate your account in-person with government issued photo identification or Columbia ID and we will take your photo for security purposes.

-Once you have created your Special Collections Research Account, you will be able to request the materials
+Once you have created your Special Collections Research Account, you will be able to request materials.

 - from the CLIO online library catalog record: click on "Request: Special Collections" on the right side of the page;

 - for collections with PDF finding aids, link from the collection summary page to its CLIO record.
 Then, from the CLIO record, use the "Request: Special Collections" link on the right to submit a request.